 As you may recall, the Duchess is Patron of the The Art Room charity.

 The Art Room is a charity aimed at 5 – 16 year olds who are experiencing emotional and behavioural difficulties.
 There are currently eight Art Rooms in schools in Oxfordshire, London and Edinburgh offering art as therapy to increase children’s self-esteem, self-confidence and independence.The Art Room

-During her visit today, HRH met with students from Barlby Primary School and nearby Oxford Gardens Primary School.
-She spoke with students who attend The Art Room facility at Barlby.
+During her visit, Kate met with students from the school and another nearby primary and spoke with students who attend The Clore Art Room facility.

-Kate wore a navy blue dress today by Madderson London, a luxury British womenswear and maternity wear label.
+The Duchess wore a navy blue dress by Madderson London, a luxury British womenswear and maternity wear label.

 Channel the big 1960s trend of the season in the Naomi shift.
 The navy wool comes from Hainsworth, a heritage British mill that clothed the soldiers in the Battle of Waterloo.
 The designer has trimmed it with French tweed to transform a simple silhouette into something special.
 Add heels or this season’s knee-high boots.
 Fully lined.

-Kate added a little bling to her outfit by wearing her Cartier Ballon Bleu watch and her Sapphire & diamond earrings (thought to be adapted from a pair worn by Princess Diana).
+Kate added a little bling to her outfit by wearing her Cartier Ballon Bleu watch and her Sapphire & diamond earrings (thought to be adapted from a pair owned by Princess Diana).